ekedonald/Ansible-Automation-Project/README.md

 * Create a new Freestyle Job called `ansible`, select **discard old builds** then give it a maximum of 2 builds to keep and point it to your `ansible-config-mgt` repository.

-* Select GitHub hook trigger for GitScm polling and configure a Post-Build Job to save all files then click on apply and save.
+* Select GitHub hook trigger for GitScm polling and configure a Post-Build Job (i.e. Archive the artifacts) to save all `**` files then click on apply and save.

 ### Step 3: Configure a webhook in GitHub and set the webhook to trigger Ansible build